-The amount due from State consists of \$2,680,966 of Public Education Capital Outlay, \$24,787,776 from Capital Improvement Fee Trust Fund, and \$4,674,006 from General Revenue allocations due from the State to the University for construction of University facilities.
+The amount due from State consists of \$1,105,303 of Public Education Capital Outlay, and \$30,735,969 from Capital Improvement Fee Trust Fund allocations due from the State to the University for construction of University facilities.

-6. Due From and To Component Units/University
+6. Due From Component Units

-The \$48,411,565 reported as due from component units consists of amounts owed to the University from the University of South Florida Research Foundation, Inc. (\$8,971,012) for grant and special project-related revenue and administrative overhead rebate; from Sun Dome, Inc. (\$95,751) for other operating revenue; from the USF Financing Corporation for interest rate swap collateral (\$7,493,392); from the University of South Florida Alumni Association (\$83,289) for payroll expenses; from the USF Institute of Applied Engineering, Inc. (\$239,052) for salaries and other operating expenses at USF as well as shared services fees; and from the University Medical Service Association, Inc. (\$31,529,069) for salaries and other operating expenses at USF and payments from HCA West Florida to support the Graduate Medical Education (GME) program.

-The \$4,285,138 reported as due to component units represents amounts owed by the University to the University of South Florida Foundation, Inc. (\$4,275,007) for funds supporting the construction of the USF Health Morsani College of Medicine and Heart Institute project, net of amounts owed to the University, primarily for salary and operating expense support; and to the USF Health Professions Conferencing Corporation (\$10,131) for service invoices payable and deposits made to support the funding of salaries and other operating expenses at USF, net of program residuals owed to the University.
+The \$26,253,626 reported as due from component units consists of amounts owed to the University from the University of South Florida Research Foundation, Inc. (\$14,857,181) for grant and special project-related revenue, administrative overhead rebate, and the value of publicly traded equity shares from intellectual property licensing agreements; from Sun Dome, Inc. (\$98,115) for other operating revenue; from the USF Financing Corporation for interest rate swap collateral (\$3,255,300); from the University of South Florida Alumni Association (\$19,693) for payroll expenses; from the USF Institute of Applied Engineering, Inc. (\$1,559,066) for salaries and other operating expenses at USF as well as shared services fees; from the University Medical Service Association, Inc. (\$4,477,456) for salaries and other operating expenses at USF and payments from HCA West Florida to support the Graduate Medical Education (GME) program; from the University of South Florida Foundation, Inc. (\$1,966,851) primarily for funds supporting the construction of the Judy Genshaft Honors College facility, net of amounts owed by the University for funds supporting the construction of the USF Health Morsani College of Medicine and Heart Institute project; and from the USF Health Professions Conferencing Corporation (\$19,964) for program residuals, net of deposits made to support the funding of salaries and other operating expenses at USF and service invoices payable owed by the University.